dsoto/GHTC-2014/paper/paper.md

 investment.
 This increasing value saturates depending on the discount rate or relative value of money in the future.

-*can we measure willingness to enter a contract?  is there an aversion to entering these agreements that must be considered?*

-## Retail electricity rate of return

-If finance is available for shorter terms than desired, the loan payments will be greater than the avoided costs.

-The microfinance loan terms allow for the purchase of the \$20 lamp at near breakeven.
-If the loan length were extended to 20 months, the consumer would see a net positive cash flow each month.

-There is only a small region where one of the lamps intersects with the available financing region.

-Without a financing option available, lanterns must be financed out of pocket.
-Despite attractive paybacks, this will not be feasible for many consumers.

-For the range of terms where solar lanterns are attractive investments, there are no loans available.

-## Difficulty once avoided costs are gone
-- Productive uses will need to create income streams rather than displace costs, making returns more uncertain

-## Need for research to quantify assumptions
-- There is a need to quantify and publish these costs and benefits

 # Questions
 - can you price the salvage value of the asset?  [@ARCPayAsYouGo] mentions Azuri systems being given to family members.